 Parrot Gallery is a project of artists and musicians worshiping at Community Mennonite Church of Lancaster.
 Art exhibits are open for downtown Lancaster First Fridays and by appointment with church office.
 Regular gallery talks are scheduled with each featured artist.

-The Parrot Gallery is open on First Fridays, Sundays, and during the week by appointment.
-Call 717-392-7567.
+The Parrot Gallery is open on First Fridays and Sunday mornings.